Cheesy Chicken Broccoli Orzo: A Creamy One-Pot Comfort Dinner

 Can I use frozen broccoli instead of fresh?

 Absolutely.
-Frozen broccoli works fine—just add it slightly later so it doesn’t get mushy.
-You might need to adjust cooking time by a minute or two, and possibly drain any extra liquid if frozen broccoli releases water during cooking.
+You can substitute frozen broccoli for fresh.
+Add frozen broccoli slightly later in the cooking process so it doesn’t become mushy.
+Adjust the cooking time by a minute or two if needed, and drain any extra liquid released from the frozen broccoli during cooking.

 What kinds of cheese melt best in cheesy chicken broccoli orzo?

 Sharp cheddar and Parmesan are classic choices because they bring strong flavour and melt smoothly.
-Monterey Jack, Colby-Jack, or even Gouda can also work.
-Just grate from a block when you can—pre-shredded cheeses sometimes contain anti-caking agents that affect melting.
+If you don’t have cheddar, Monterey Jack, Colby-Jack, or Gouda also work as good substitutes.
+For best results, grate cheese from a block since pre-shredded cheese may affect melting.

 How do I lighten up the dish for fewer calories without losing flavour?